Kazerun: Thirteenth to sixteenth centuries AD

-Among the kings of Iran who were followers of the Kazeruniyeh Sufism, we can mention Shahrukh, who used to visit the tomb of Abu Ishaq of Kazerun during his trip to the south of Iran.

-Among the kings of India who were disciples of the Kazeruniyeh Sufism, we can mention Balban, Alauddin Khalji and Muhammad bin Tughluq.
+Among the kings of Iran who were followers of the Kazeruniyeh Sufism are Shahrukh, who used to visit the tomb of Abu Ishaq of Kazerun during his trip to the south of Iran.
+Among the kings of India who were disciples of the Kazeruniyeh Sufism are Balban, Alauddin Khalji and Muhammad bin Tughluq.

 The two Ottoman emperors, Bayezid the Thunderbolt and Mehmed the Conqueror, were also devotees of the Kazeruniyeh Sufism and built buildings in the name of this Sufism in Ottoman.
 Ibn Battuta, a Moroccan traveler who also traveled to Kazerun and visited the tomb of Abu Ishaq of Kazerun, in this regard, writes in the book Rihla:

 Sheykh Abu Ishaq has great dignity and respect among the people of India and China.
 People who travel in the China Sea, when there is a storm or insecurity, they make vows in the name of the sheykh, and when the ship reaches the shore safely, Servants of Sufi lodges gets on the ship and takes control of the ship.
 Everyone pays the vows that he has made in his heart to Servants of Sufi lodges, and no ship comes from India or China, unless he has brought thousands of dinars of these vows with him, and all these amounts are collected by envoys appointed by Sufi lodges of Kazeruniyeh sufism.

-The fame and prestige of the Kazeruniyeh Sufism continued until the 16th century AD and the Safavids came to power.
+The fame and prestige of the Kazeruniyeh Sufism continued until the 16th century AD.

 One of the most important events of Kazerun in the 13th century AD is the Mongol attack on Kazerun in 1263.

 Seljuq Shah bin Salghor, the Atabeg of Fars who had revolted against the Mongols, took refuge in the tomb of Abu Ishaq in Kazerun, and the people of Kazerun, who hated the Mongols, welcomed him and made the tomb of Abu Ishaq a bastion against the Mongols.
 In this battle, Seljuq Shah was captured and killed, and the people of Kazerun, who sheltered him, were massacred by the Mongols.

 In the 10th century AD, the Balyaniyeh Sufism was also founded by the famous Sufi of that time, Sheykh Abdollah Balyani in Kazerun.